Gain skills and explore career interests through work readiness programs for youth.

 Six-week youth employment program in July-August, that connects NYC youth between the ages of 14 and 24 with career exploration opportunities and paid work experience.

-Participants explore their career interests and pathways, develop workplace skills, and engage in learning experiences that will help to better prepare them for their future careers.
+Participants explore their career interests and pathways, develop workplace skills, and engage in learning experiences that will help prepare them for their future careers.

 Program Details: